Manchester City star Sergio Aguero widely criticized for putting his hand on the shoulder of a female official - KVIA

 There were no formal consequences for Aguero during the match, but his behavior was caught by television cameras and widely shared on social media.

+“It’s very clear that the gesture was designed to intimidate and that behavior is unacceptable,” Bareman told CNN Sport’s Amanda Davies.

+“At the very least, there should be an acknowledgment of it.
+Whether there’s punishment or sanctions, that’s not for me.”

-UK politician, Labour MP Dr Rosena Allin-Khan, was among those to question his actions.
+UK politician, Labour MP Dr Rosena Allin-Khan, was also among those to question his actions.

 “Who does Aguero think he is?
 Completely unacceptable,” she wrote on Twitter.